marcohoucheng/Brain-Tumor-Segmentation-with-Computer-Vision/README.md

 All the imaging datasets have been annotated manually, by one to four raters, following the same annotation protocol, and their annotations were approved by experienced neuro-radiologists.
 Annotations comprise the GD-enhancing tumor (ET — label 4), the peritumoral edematous/invaded tissue (ED — label 2), and the necrotic tumor core (NCR — label 1), as described both in the BraTS 2012-2013 TMI paper and in the latest BraTS summarizing paper.
 The ground truth data were created after their pre-processing, i.e., co-registered to the same anatomical template, interpolated to the same resolution (1 mm3) and skull-stripped.

+## Model architecture and performance

+The model created in this repo contains is a pipeline model containing a Convolutional Autoencoder and a U-Net model.
+The Convolutional Autoencoder deals with locating the tumour if it was detected by the model, the U-Net model is then used to predict segmentation class given a cropped scan of the tumour.
+The model inputs are 2D slices of 3D MRI scans, this is done so that the complexity of the model and the number of parameters in the model are drastically reduced.
+The model is therefore about to predict on brain tumour segmentation on both 2D and 3D MRI scans.

 ## Usage

-The model training steps can be replicated following the steps shown in `train.ipynb`.
+The model training steps can be replicated following the steps shown in `1_train.ipynb`.
+The analysis of the model on the test dataset can be found in `2_test_prediction.ipynb`.
+The code has been tested on Python 3.11.6 and 3.12.0.
+The list of required libraries and their respective versions can be found in `requirements.txt`.

-For prediction task with the trained model, please see `Working Files/Predict.ipynb` for the working version of the notebook.
-The final version will be made available soon.